SaishashankPetkar/infinite_training/SQL/Assignment/Assignment2/Assignment 2.txt

---que15.Find all managers who have more than 2 employees reporting to them select m.ename 'Manager Name', COUNT(e.empno) 'Number of Employees Reporting' FROM emp e inner join EMP m on e.mgr_id=m.empno where m.job='MANAGER' group by m.ename having COUNT(e.empno)>2
+--que15.Find all managers who have more than 2 employees reporting to them select m.ename 'Manager Name', COUNT(e.empno) 'Number of Employees Reporting' FROM emp e inner join EMP m on e.mgr_id=m.empno group by m.ename having COUNT(e.empno)>2